 Are you tired of losing money to high-interest credit card rates?
-Then it might be time to consider a 0% interest credit card.
+Then it might be time to consider a introductory low interest rate credit card.
 With these cards, you don’t have to pay any interest on your purchases for a specific time period, giving you a greater degree of control over your finances.

-This article explains how a 0% interest credit card works and how you might take advantage of that introductory period.
+This article explains how an introductory low interest rate credit card works and how you might take advantage of that introductory period.

-When financial institutions advertise 0% interest or 0% APR credit cards, it is important to know what is being offered.
+When financial institutions advertise introductory low interest rate credit cards, it is important to know what is being offered.
 These are cards with an introductory period – often ranging anywhere from 15 to 20 months – where your account will not be charged interest on your principal or purchases.
 Once this introductory period is over, these cards will revert to the standard interest rate outlined in the card terms and conditions.

-Because these cards feature a zero-interest window, many consumers sign up for a 0% interest or 0% APR credit card with a specific financial goal in mind.
+Because these cards feature a zero-interest window, many consumers sign up for these credit cards with a specific financial goal in mind.
 In the next section, we’ll discuss some of the more popular reasons to consider adding a new credit card to your wallet.

-5 Reasons to Apply for a 0% Interest Credit Card
+5 Reasons to Apply for an Intro Low Interest Rate Credit Card

 Wondering how you might benefit from this introductory period?
-Countless consumers turn to 0% interest credit cards each year to pay down debt or make a major purchase less of a financial burden.
-In this section, we'll explore some of the more common reasons to add that new card to your wallet.
+Countless consumers turn to introductory low interest rate credit cards each year to pay down debt or make a major purchase less of a financial burden.
+In this section, we’ll explore some of the more common reasons to add that new card to your wallet.

 Pay down a high-interest credit card

-One of the most popular uses for a 0% interest credit card is paying down outstanding debt.
-For a small fee – typically 3-5% of your balance – most credit card companies will allow you to transfer the balance of an existing card to your new, 0% interest card.
+One of the most popular uses for a introductory low interest rate credit card is paying down outstanding debt.
+For a small fee – typically 3-5% of your balance – most credit card companies will allow you to transfer the balance of an existing card to your new card.
 This makes it easier for people in debt to chip away at their credit card balances since they won’t have to pay interest on the accrued debt.

 Pay off a one-time purchase or expense

-If a major purchase or medical expense is on the horizon, then a 0% interest credit card might make your life a little easier.
+If a major purchase or medical expense is on the horizon, then an introductory low interest rate credit card might make your life a little easier.
 Instead of using your regular credit card and paying for the items purchased plus interest, you can stretch your payments out over time during the introductory period.

-For example, if you spend $500 on a card with a year-long 0% interest rate, you can spend that year paying off the $500 without having to pay extra for interest if you pay it off during that year.
+For example, if you spend $500 on a card with a year-long low introductory interest rate, you can spend that year paying off the $500 without having to pay extra for interest if you pay it off during that year.

 Pay for a special event

-Like a big one-time purchase, special events can be a great time to apply for a 0% interest credit card.
+Like a big one-time purchase, special events can be a great time to apply for an introductory low interest rate credit card.
 You already know that you will be making a large number of purchases in a specified amount of time.
-Furthermore, special events - like weddings - are already super expensive and can cause great financial strain.
+Furthermore, special events – like weddings – are already super expensive and can cause great financial strain.
 You don’t want to make matters even worse by spiraling into more debt because of high-interest rates.

 For a small fee, most credit card companies will allow you to transfer the balance of an existing card.”

 For example, say you are planning a wedding for June.
-If you open a credit card in January with a 0% interest intro period of 15 months, you can start making purchases on that card for more than a year from the date of account opening.
+If you open a credit card in January with an introductory low interest rate period of 15 months, you can start making purchases on that card for more than a year from the date of account opening.
 You won’t have to worry about accumulating interest on them until the following April.

-But remember: 0% interest credit cards are a way to minimize debt, not postpone it.
+But remember: these cards are a way to minimize debt, not postpone it.
 An easy way to determine how much to pay each month is to divide the total amount charged to the zero percent card by the number of months.
 For example, a $1,000 card at 15 months would be paid in full by a monthly payment of $66.67.